Rudy Giuliani among Trump allies subpoenaed by Jan. 6 panel

 The last person subpoenaed Tuesday by the committee is Epshteyn, a former Trump campaign strategic adviser, who reportedly attended meetings at the Willard Hotel in the days leading up to the insurrection.
 The committee said Epshteyn had a call with Trump on the morning of Jan.
 6, 2021, to discuss options to delay the certification of election results in the event of Pence’s unwillingness to deny or delay the process.

-Associated Press Writer Eric Tucker and Nomaan Merchant contributed to this report.
+Associated Press writers Eric Tucker and Nomaan Merchant contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.